megharaykar/Nodejs_Task/README.md

 ```
 The Application runs on port 3000

-Below are the APIs being implemented:
+Below are the details of the API implemented:

-* GET: /api/users/ - method to return all the data given in the sample.json file
+GET: /api/users/ - method to return all the data given in the sample.json file
-* POST: /api/manipulate/ - method to return the data upon manipulating the user input by applying Filter/Sorting/Pagination
+* If the user reaches this endpoint without any body, it returns the entire contents of the sample.json
+* Filter/Pagination/Sorting : The body can contain either zero or any combination of filter, pagination or sorting.
+Based on the input provided by the user in the body, it returns the results.
+The input should be in the json with the specified format below.

+Example :

+1.{
+   "filter":[{"field":"age" : "21"}],
+   "pagination":[{"size":10, "page_number": 9}],
+   "sort":[{"first_name" : "asc"}]
+  }

 This application has to be triggered from the command line with CURL or with browser or with applications like Postman.